QST23/Optiver_assessment_practice_tools/README.md

 If incorrect, it will show you how your approach does not lead to the target number, and gives you another chance (3 total).
 Thereafter, (or when typing "-q"), it will show you the solution.

-### License
+## License
-This project is open-source and available for anyone to use and modify.
+All projects here are open-source and available for anyone to use and modify.